 - Before a child starts to attend our setting, We use a variety of ways to provide his/her parents with information.
-These include written information (including our prospectus and policies), displays about activities available within the setting, routines, photos of key staff members, information days and evenings and individual meetings with parents. - During the half-term before a child is enrolled, we provide opportunities for the child and his/her parents to visit the setting and join in with activities. - The key person welcomes and looks after the child and his/her parents at the child's first session and during the settling-in process. - We may offer a home visit by the person who will be the child's key person to ensure all relevant information about the child can be made known. - We use pre-start visits and the first session at which a child attends to explain and complete, with his/her parents, the child's registration records. - When a child starts to attend, we explain the process of settling-in with his/her parents and jointly decide on the best way to help the child to settle into the setting. - We have an expectation that the parent, carer or close relative, will stay for most of the session during the first week, gradually taking time away from their child; increasing this time as and when the child is able to cope. - Younger children will take longer to settle in, as will children who have not previously spent time away from home.
+These include written information (including our prospectus and policies via WhatsApp or email), displays about activities available within the setting delete, routines, photos of key staff members, information days and evenings- delete and individual meetings with parents. - During the half-term before a child is enrolled, we provide opportunities for the child and his/her parents to visit the setting and join in with activities. - The key person welcomes and looks after the child and his/her parents at the child's first session and during the settling-in process. - We may offer a home visit by the person who will be the child's key person to ensure all relevant information about the child can be made known. - We use pre-start visits and the first session at which a child attends to explain and complete, with his/her parents, the child's registration records. - When a child starts to attend, we explain the process of settling-in with his/her parents and jointly decide on the best way to help the child to settle into the setting. - We have an expectation that the parent, carer or close relative, will stay for most of the session during the first week, gradually taking time away from their child; increasing this time as and when the child is able to cope.
+WE DON'T' DO THIS SO YOU NEED TO WRITE WHAT WE DO INSTEAD - Younger children will take longer to settle in, as will children who have not previously spent time away from home.
 Children who have had a period of absence may also need their parent to be on hand to re- settle them. - We judge a child to be settled when they have formed a relationship with their key person; for example, the child looks for the key person when he/she arrives, goes to them for comfort, and seems pleased to be with them.
 The child is also familiar with where things are and is pleased to see other children and participate in activities. - When parents leave, we ask them to say goodbye to their child and explain that they will be coming back, and when (we use visual timetables so children can see what happens first, next and then when their parent will return).

 - We recognise that some children will settle more readily than others, but that some children who appear to settle rapidly are not ready to be left.
-We expect that the parent will honour the commitment to stay for at least the first week, or possibly longer, until their child can stay happily without them. - We do not believe that leaving a child to cry will help them to settle any quicker.
+We expect that the parent will honour the commitment to stay for at least the first week, or possibly longer, until their child can stay happily without them.WE DON'T DO THIS SO DELETE AND WRITE WHAT WE DO INSTEAD. - We do not believe that leaving a child to cry will help them to settle any quicker.
 We believe that a child's distress will prevent them from learning and gaining the best from the setting. - We reserve the right not to accept a child into the setting without a parent or carer if the child finds it distressing to be left.
 This is especially the case with very young children. - Within the first four to six weeks of starting, we discuss and work with the child's parents to begin to create their child's record of achievement.
 Plan for their next steps in their learning.